-The picture of the turkey to the right seemed to be a companion.
+The picture of the turkey above seemed to be a companion.
 At least the turkey was in the same enclosure with the elephant the day of our visit.

 There are probably only about 50,000 Asian elephants in the world today.

 Elephants are vegetarians and since they weigh several tons when full grown, it takes a lot of grains, fresh fruit, hay and multiple gallons of water to keep them fed and hydrated each day.